The Registry of Deeds - Visiting the Archive

 Taking photographs and obtaining copies

-The PRAI recently announced a welcome change to their photography policy in that it is now permitted to photograph memorial transcripts for personal use as long as they are over 100 years old.
+You are permitted to photograph memorial transcripts for personal use as long as they are over 100 years old.
 This is currently free of charge but you are required to fill in an application form.

 You can of course transcribe the deed in situ, but some of them may run to many pages.
 For significant deeds, I would recommend shelling out whatever the current charge is for a copy of the actual deed.
 I was able to order this when I visited and it was posted to my home.
-Unfortunately it is not clear from the website whether you can do this remotely for anything before 1930 - probably best to email them and hope they reply.

 My understanding is that copies are made from the original memorial lodged in the basement of the building not the Transcript Book and as such it is likely to be larger and possibly clearer to read.
 It is also likely to contain more expansive information than the transcript book, where the clerks were very fond of abbreviating commonly used words and phrases, or even names.
 For example, this was how I found out my 4x great grandfather was actually called Joshua, not Joseph or James as I had previously guessed from the scrawled "Jos." or was it "Jas." in the transcript book.

-The PRAI recently announced a welcome change to their photography policy in that it is now permitted to photograph memorial transcripts for personal use as long as they are over 100 years old.
+You are permitted to photograph memorial transcripts for personal use as long as they are over 100 years old.
 This is currently free of charge but you are required to fill in an application form.

 You can of course transcribe the deed in situ, but some of them may run to many pages.
 For significant deeds, I would recommend shelling out whatever the current charge is for a copy of the actual deed.
 I was able to order this when I visited and it was posted to my home.
-Unfortunately it is not clear from the website whether you can do this remotely for anything before 1930 - probably best to email them and hope they reply.

 My understanding is that copies are made from the original memorial lodged in the basement of the building not the Transcript Book and as such it is likely to be larger and possibly clearer to read.
 It is also likely to contain more expansive information than the transcript book, where the clerks were very fond of abbreviating commonly used words and phrases, or even names.
 For example, this was how I found out my 4x great grandfather was actually called Joshua, not Joseph or James as I had previously guessed from the scrawled "Jos." or was it "Jas." in the transcript book.